Macromolecular Crystallography

 SoftiMAX

 SoftiMAX is a soft X-ray beamline, dedicated to spectromicroscopy and coherent imaging.
-The beamline will operate in the photon energy range between 275 eV and 2.5 keV and have two branch lines: one for STXM and Ptychography with a sub-100 nm focus, and one modular line for coherent techniques that require a larger beam size.
+The beamline operates in the photon energy range between 275 eV and 2.5 keV and has two branch lines: one for STXM and Ptychography with a sub-100 nm focus, and one modular line for coherent and full-field techniques that require a larger beam

 NanoMAX